-Looking at happy and healthy Thamani now, it is easy to forget the trauma she has been through in her young, little life and the tragedy she had been through just seven months ago when she arrived……
+Looking at a happy and healthy Thamani now, it is easy to forget the trauma she has been through in her young life and the tragedy she had been through just seven months ago (March 2019) when she arrived……

 On a nearby reserve a patrol flight was dispatched after hearing gun shots.
 Thamani was spotted from the air.
 She was too young to be alone, and the ground team knew her mother would be somewhere nearby.
 The terrified and distressed calf led the rangers to her dead mother – who had been shot and her horn brutally removed.
 The tragic images below show Thamani’s rescue.

-Thanks to a lot of hard work, dedication and love over the past seven months, Thamani is now thriving.
-We all look forwards to the day she is old enough to be released back into the wild….With rhino numbers still being drastically reduced by poaching – every surviving rhino is vital to help ensure the future genetic diversity of a healthy, viable population of wild animals.
+Thanks to a lot of hard work, dedication and love over the first seven months, Thamani is now thriving.
+We all look forward to the day she is old enough to be released back into the wild…With rhino numbers still being drastically reduced by poaching – every surviving rhino is vital to help ensure the future genetic diversity of a healthy, viable and sustainable population of wild animals.

 A huge thank you to all the Balule Game Reserve rangers, warden, reserve manager and anti-poaching teams, overseen by Chair Sharon Haussmann who work tirelessly to help save this iconic African animal.

 6 Months Later

 Callan was one of the APU rangers who tracked this orphan tirelessly under a full moon until she was found.
 Six months later (September 2019) he came to see how she was doing, and as you can see he was pretty impressed!
 It is wonderful to hear how visible the remarkable change in Thamani is; especially from those who aided in her rescue.